https://northmoreland-baptist-church-419480.churchcenter.com/giving https://northmoreland-baptist-church-419480.churchcenter.com/giving

 Although betrayed and abandoned by the disciples and condemned by liars, Jesus was the truth.
 While he spoke the truth, he himself is the truth incarnate.

 The eternal Son of God became a man and was full of grace and truth (John 1:14).
 In Jesus, truth came into this world from outside of this world.
-Jesus was born not to hide truth about God, but to testify about it in a world of spiritual darkness.
+Jesus was not born to hide the truth about God, but rather, to testify about it in a world of spiritual darkness.
 In a world of unbelief.

 In his book Hitler’s Cross, Erwin Lutzer made this observation:

-Hitler changed Christmas to suite his ideology.
-Christmas carols were modified to reflect Nazi beliefs and ideology including references to the “Savior” pointing to Hitler himself, “Savior Führer.”
+Hitler changed Christmas to suit his ideology.
+Christmas carols were modified to reflect Nazi beliefs and ideology, including references to the “Savior” pointing to Hitler himself, “Savior Führer.”
 These were among some of the steps taken to hide the truth of Christianity because it was dangerous to Nazi ideology.
 This is unbelief.

 Comment